jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def project_second(first, second):
         return second

-  14 failed, 6 passed.
-The terminal_ shows :ref:`AttributeError<what causes AttributeError?>`
+  14 failed, 6 passed. the terminal_ is your friend and shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: shell